datastax/pulsar-helm-chart/README.md

 ![Admin Console](assets/admin_console.png?raw=true "Admin Console")

-Can view the embedded Grafana charts using the Cluster/Monitoring menu in the Admin Console:
+You can view the embedded Grafana charts using the Cluster/Monitoring menu in the Admin Console:

 ![Grafana in Admin Console](assets/grafana.png?raw=true "Grafana in Admin Console")